Jason Hewlett: Acting

 In 1997 Hewlett played the lead role in "Crayoluv", a short film by director Tucker Dansie.

 Religious

 Hewlett is a member of The Church of Jesus Christ of Latter-day Saints, also referred to as Mormons.
 He references his religion in his speaking and performing as a comedy routine in order to make everyone feel connected rather than segregated.

 Author

-His book, Signature Moves: How To Stand Out in a Sit Down World was published in 2014 by Peak Bagger Publishing.
-Hewlett’s latest book, The Promise To The One was published by Sound Wisdom.
+He published Signature Moves: How To Stand Out in a Sit Down World in 2014 by Peak Bagger Publishing.
+His book The Promise To The One was published by Sound Wisdom.
 The eBook launched May 13, 2020 as the #1 Hot Release in the category of Spiritual Self-Help on Amazon.
-Paperback and Audiobook launched on August 7, 2020.
+Paperback and Audiobook versions of the book launched on August 7, 2020.

 Musician

-His original music and album, “Good To Me”, is featured on iTunes and his popular song, “My 8-ft.
-Tall Doll (The Chewbacca Song)” is known among youth audiences.
+He published the album, “Good To Me,” and the song, “My 8-ft.
+Tall Doll (The Chewbacca Song).”

 Controversies and viral post

 On December 1, 2015 Hewlett’s Facebook post about seeing his wife at retail store Target became a viral internet post the world over, as it got headlined in news outlets and media as, “Man Cheats on Wife - Breaks The Internet".
 Within 24 hours of posting, it was featured on the Today Show web site, within 48 hours it had been highlighted as the top story on BusinessInsider, GoogleAds, Yahoo!, and in People magazine.
 Within 72 hours the Hewlett couple’s story was appearing on news outlets from Italy to Singapore and Australia, among others, as well as the family received multiple Reality TV Show offers from Hollywood producers (all of which were turned away), and Hewlett’s name was trending higher than Kim Kardashian as the top trending name in the world.
 As favorable as the attention was at first, Hewlett was also accused of creating “click-bait” with his post, and received multiple negative reviews of his writing, specifically from Cosmopolitan, The TV show The View, and multiple popular bloggers.
 His post was shared by celebrities such as George Takei, Zooey Deschanel, and boxer Manny Pacquiao.
 The original post on his Facebook Page has reached over 35 million views and more than 238,000 shares and on his personal profile over 82,000 shares.